-Our sensitivities for 2013 as shown in the table below are estimated based on our average estimated commodity price exposure and commodity cash flow protection activities for the calendar year 2013, and exclude the impact from non-cash mark-to-market on our commodity derivatives.
-We utilize crude oil and NGL derivatives to mitigate a portion of our commodity price exposure for NGLs, and show our sensitivity to changes in the relationship between the pricing of NGLs and crude oil.
-For fixed price natural gas and crude oil, the sensitivities are associated with our unhedged volumes.
-For our NGL to crude oil price relationship, the sensitivity is associated with both hedged and unhedged equity volumes.
+Our sensitivities for 2015 as shown in the table below are estimated based on our average estimated commodity price exposure and commodity cash flow protection activities for the calendar year 2015, and exclude the impact from non-cash mark-to-market on our commodity derivatives.
+We utilize direct product crude oil, natural gas and NGL derivatives to mitigate a portion of our condensate, natural gas and NGL commodity price exposure.
+These sensitivities are associated with our unhedged condensate, natural gas and NGL volumes.

-Commodity Sensitivities Excluding Non-Cash Mark-To-Market
+Commodity Sensitivities Excluding Non-Cash Mark-To Market

-Per Ui nit Decrease Unit of Measurement Estimated Decrease in Annual Net Income Attributable to Partners
+Per Unit Per Unit Decrease Estimated Decrease in Annual Net Income Attributable to Partners

-¢ 0.10 (Millions)
+(M illions)

-Natural gas prices \$ 0.10 MMBtu \$0.2
+Natural gas prices \$ 0.10 MMBtu \$ 0.3

-Crude oil prices (a) \$ 1.00 Barrel \$0.5
+Crude oil prices \$ 1.00 Barrel \$ 0.1

-NGL to crude oil price relationship (b) 1 perc entage point

-change Barrel \$2.0
+NGL prices \$ 0.01 Gallon \$ 0.8